Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 With extinction on the line, however, an absolute solution was the only possibility.

 It looked the part, too.
-Not in a Star Trek sense---there were no curious glowing bits or inexplicable translucent swirly things---but it looked *solid,* and its mere presence left the feeling of immense power crawling up Sartori’s spine.
+Not in a Star Trek sense - there were no curious glowing bits or inexplicable translucent swirly things - but it looked *solid,* and its mere presence left the feeling of immense power crawling up Sartori’s spine.
 It was, he knew, twisting the spacetime around Earth in truly weird ways.
 He’d tried to read a more accurate and full explanation but had been utterly defeated by phrases like *‘homeomorphic to the Euclidean space of dimension n.’* There were multiple layers of high education between him and grasping the generator’s most basic operating principles.

 Daar’s letter had been blunt on that point: *“Don’t try and twist your brain into understanding it.
 Leaders like you and me aren’t meant to be this kind of smart.”*